silvacms/documentation/source/silva/contents/forms.rst

 Python :py:class:`dict` containing the form data, that we can work with.

-Apart from the class which you have to inherit from, public form works the same way than the other forms.
+Apart from the class which you have to inherit from, public form works the same way than other forms.

 Embedding a public form in a existing view
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~